nils-hamel/eratosthene-suite/USAGE.md

 This page gives an overview of the basic usage of the _eratosthene-suite_ softwares.
 It explains how to instance an _eratosthene_ service and how to feed it with data.
 It also gives the basic usage of the graphical client that communicates with the service instance.

-## Compilation on macOS plateforms
+## Compilation on other plateforms

+This first section gives additional information on the compilation of the _eratosthene-suite_ on other plateforms than GNU/Linux.
+Complements or alternate procedures are welcomed and can be submitted through issues or pull-requests.

+### macOS plateforms

-The _eratosthene-suite_ is built through the provided _makefile_ on UNIX-like plateforms such as GNU/Linux.
-The provided _makefile_ should be working to build the _eratosthene-suite_ on macOS plateform.
-The following elements are required before compilation :
+The _eratosthene-suite_ can be built through the provided _makefile_ on macOS plateforms.
+Before compiling the code, make sure the following dependencies are available on the system :

-* C compiler (gcc, clang)
+* C compiler (gcc, clang) and make
-* make
-* OpenMP (libiomp-dev)
 * OpenGL headers (GL, GLU)
+* OpenMP (libomp)
-* SDL2 (libsdl2)
+* SDL2

-As the dependencies are fulfilled, simply use the make directive :
+As soon as all dependencies are fulfilled, use the make directive :

     $ make clean-all && make all

-to build to _eratosthene-suite_.
+in the _eratosthene-suite_ directory.

 ## Server instance